What is Project Based Learning? Project Based Learning: Explained.

 Writing demonstrates extensive revision and thorough engagement with material.

-Writing meets expectations of the assignment, demonstrates grade-level proficiency of English conventions.
+Length is appropriate to task. | Writing meets expectations of the assignment, demonstrates grade-level proficiency of English conventions.

 Writing is mostly clear, logical, and without errors, appropriately considers genre, audience, and purpose of writing task.